-On 20th April it was announced that the Sub Post Office in the Central Market was to be closed at the end of June this year.
-There are several purported reasons for its closure and they are, that of the rapid decline of the use of local and global postal services; that the retail network i.e. the Island's sub-post office network loses around £1 million per year and therefore, that Jersey Post needs to change the way it delivers its retail services.
+On 20th April 2010, it was announced that the Sub-Post Office in the Central Market was to be closed at the end of June this year.
+There are several purported reasons for its closure and they are: that of the rapid decline of the use of local and global postal services; that the retail network, i.e. the Island's Sub-Post Office network, loses around £1 million per year and therefore, that Jersey Post needs to change the way it delivers its retail services.
 In other words it needs to be modernised.
-Finally, Jersey Post will be opening a new retail outlet at the Co-op in Don Street, which will 'apparently' deliver a more efficient service than the current Sub Post Office.
+Finally, Jersey Post will be opening a new retail outlet at the Co-op in Don Street, which will 'apparently' deliver a more efficient service than the current Sub-Post Office.

-The Central Market Sub Post Office has been an important part of our historical Market since 1972, with its post box being the oldest in the Island.
+The Central Market Sub-Post Office has been an important part of our historical Market since 1972, with its Post Box being the oldest in the Island.
 It has been vital for most of the Market Traders in the operation of their businesses and provides a vast range of reliable services to the community.
 These are -

-- normal postal services;
+- Normal postal services.

-- provision for paying Housing Department rents;
+- Provision for paying Housing Department rents.

-- paying electricity bills;
+- Paying electricity bills.

-- paying water bills;
+- Paying water bills.

-- paying television licences;
+- Paying television licences.

-- cashing Social Security cheques;
+- Cashing Social Security cheques.

-- banking with Lloyds/TSB and Barclays;
+- Banking with Lloyds/TSB and Barclays.

-- sending money grams;
+- Sending money-grams.

-- foreign exchange services;
+- Foreign exchange services.

-- pensions;
+- Pensions.

-- sells parking pay-cards;
+- Sells parking pay-cards.

-- sells mobile phone top-up cards;
+- Sells mobile phone top-up cards.

-- and has a Portuguese employee who can translate.
+- And has a Portuguese employee who can translate.

-It also has, with the Market, significance to Jersey's culture i.e. that of a small British and French island Market that is vibrant with life, has a range of different and local products and services.
+It also has, with the Market, significance to Jersey's culture, i.e. that of a small British and French Island Market that is vibrant with life, has a range of different and local products and services.

-Despite the fact that thousands of people and Market Traders rely on this sub-post office; that we do not know what services will be lost to the community when it is closed; how much money this particular sub-post office loses a year; (the Minister for Treasury and Resources has been unable to provide such information on these two points); and will the Co-op service make up for this loss; how much the potential impact there will be on the Market as a visitor attraction; and finally, the impact on the Traders within the Market and outside will be; Jersey Post has announced the closure of the Market sub-post office and the Minister for Treasury and Resources has raised no questions as to the impact of its loss.
+Despite the fact that thousands of people and Market Traders rely on this Sub-Post Office; that we do not know what services will be lost to the community when it is closed or how much money this particular Post Office loses per year (the Minister for Treasury and Resources has been unable to provide such information on these 2 points); that we don't know if the Co-op service will make up for this loss; how much potential impact there will be on the Market as a visitor attraction; and finally, what the impact on the Traders within the Market and outside will be; Jersey Post has announced the closure of the Market Sub-Post Office and the Minister for Treasury and Resources has raised no questions as to the impact of its loss.

-I urge Members to consider these points carefully before deciding whether or not they will support this amendment.
+I urge Members to consider these points carefully before deciding whether or not they will support this proposition.